Oscar-Ivs/mintkit-hub/README.md

    `https://mintkit.co.uk/storefront/beauty-salon/`

 4. From their **dashboard** they start a **Stripe subscription** (with trial options).
-5. Once subscribed (or during a free trial), the dashboard shows a button to **open the MintKit app**
+5. Once subscribed (or during a free trial), a dedicated **“Studio” tab** becomes useful.
+   On that Studio page they can open the external MintKit app (for example `studio.mintkit.co.uk`)
-   (for example `studio.mintkit.co.uk`) where they create and manage digital gift cards, tickets and vouchers.
+   where they create and manage digital gift cards, tickets and vouchers.
 6. Customers visit the public storefront to learn about the business and follow links to purchase those digital products.

 This repository contains only the **Django / Python Hub part** that will be graded for the Code Institute project.